History of the Massachusetts Institute of Technology: Ethical disputes

-In 1986, David Baltimore, a Nobel Laureate, and his colleague, Thereza Imanishi-Kari, were accused of research misconduct.
-The ensuing controversy involved a Congressional investigation and required him to resign from his new appointment as president of Rockefeller University although the allegations against Imanishi-Kari were dropped and Baltimore eventually became an endowed professor at and president of Caltech.

 Given the scale and reputation of MIT's research accomplishments, allegations of research misconduct or improprieties have received substantial press coverage.
-Professor David Baltimore, a Nobel Laureate, became embroiled in a misconduct investigation starting in 1986 that led to Congressional hearings in 1991.
-Professor Ted Postol has accused the MIT administration since 2000 of attempting to whitewash potential research misconduct at the Lincoln Lab facility involving a ballistic missile defense test, though a final investigation into the matter has not been completed.
+Professor David Baltimore, a Nobel Laureate and his colleague, Thereza Imanishi-Kari became embroiled in a research misconduct investigation starting in 1986 that led to Congressional hearings in 1991.
+The investigation led to him resigning from his position as president of Rockefeller University.
+The allegations against Imanishi-Kari were dropped, and Baltimore eventually became an endowed professor at and president of Caltech.

+Professor Ted Postol has accused the MIT administration since 2000 of attempting to whitewash potential research misconduct at the MIT Lincoln Laboratory facility involving a ballistic missile defense test, though a final investigation into the matter has not been completed.

 Dean of Admissions Marilee Jones resigned in April 2007 after she "misrepresented her academic degrees" when she applied to an administrative assistant position in 1979 and never corrected the record despite her subsequent promotions.